joecarlyon/paint-calculator/README.md

 1. Clone the repo (do not fork)
 2. Create a new public repo on Github
-3. Add the new repo as as a new remote
+3. Add the new repo as a new remote
 * `git remote add acme <url>`
 4. Initialize the new repo with what is cloned
 * `git push acme master`